12 December 2016, Monday (posting 10:30 a.m. Tuesday -- may make some further additions/changes)

 England had the necessary “factors of production”:

-3. labor – growth in population * (better agricultural methods meant that fewer farm workers were needed)
+3.labor – growth in population *(better agricultural methods meant that fewer farm

 ALSO